Facebook

 Weight Limit

-The stroller seats or rear platform can accommodate a child up to 40 pounds in weight or 40 inches tall.
+The stroller seats or rear platform can accommodate a child up to 40 pounds or 40 inches tall.
 It’s worth noting that the rear platform is designed for use from about 2.5 years old when your child is stable on their feet and has good balance.

 Infant Car Seat Compatible